Navigating the basics of community association insurance

-- Building: A master policy usually offers three different kinds of coverage for units in a building.
+- Building: A master policy usually offers three kinds of coverage for units in a building.
 They include:

 - Bare Walls: This coverage includes basics like roofs, exterior floors, elevators, and exterior walls.
 Residents must cover things inside their units, like flooring, fixtures, furnishings, and large appliances.
 Bare walls coverage excludes residents’ personal property.